vishyy27/Recommendation_engine/README.md

 * Integration with real-world datasets
 * Conversion into a REST API using FastAPI
 * Deployment as a web service
-* Incorporation of user behavior data (clicks, interactions)
+* Incorporation of behavioral data (user activity, interactions)
-* Use of advanced models such as embeddings or neural networks
+* Use of advanced techniques such as embeddings

 ---

 ## Key Learnings

-* Understanding similarity metrics in machine learning
+* Understanding similarity-based recommendation systems
-* Building recommendation systems from scratch
+* Implementing cosine similarity from scratch
-* Feature engineering and weighting
+* Feature engineering and weighting techniques
-* Structuring a machine learning project for production readiness
+* Structuring machine learning projects for scalability